Morrissey

-In 1988 Morrissey launched his solo career with Viva Hate.
+Morrissey launched his solo career with Viva Hate in 1988.
 This album and its follow-ups—Kill Uncle (1991), Your Arsenal (1992) and Vauxhall and I (1994)—all entered the top ten on the UK Albums Chart and spawned multiple top twenty singles on the UK chart.
 He took on Alain Whyte and Boz Boorer as his main co-writers to replace Marr.
-During this time his image began to shift into that of a more robust figure who toyed with patriotic imagery and working-class masculinity.
-In the mid-to-late 1990s his albums Southpaw Grammar (1995) and Maladjusted (1997) also charted but were less well received.
+During this time, his image began to shift into that of a more robust figure who toyed with patriotic imagery and working-class masculinity.
+In the mid-to-late 1990s, his albums Southpaw Grammar (1995) and Maladjusted (1997) also charted but were less well received.
 Relocating to Los Angeles, United States, he took a musical hiatus from 1998 to 2003 before releasing a successful comeback album, You Are the Quarry, in 2004.
-Ensuing years saw the release of the albums Ringleader of the Tormentors (2006), Years of Refusal (2009), World Peace Is None of Your Business (2014), Low in High School (2017), California Son (2019) and I Am Not a Dog on a Chain (2020), as well as his autobiography (2013) and his debut novel, List of the Lost (2015).
+Ensuing years saw the release of the albums Ringleader of the Tormentors (2006), Years of Refusal (2009), World Peace Is None of Your Business (2014), Low in High School (2017), California Son (2019), I Am Not a Dog on a Chain (2020) and Make-Up Is a Lie (2026), as well as his autobiography (2013) and his debut novel, List of the Lost (2015).

 Highly influential, Morrissey has been credited as a seminal figure in the emergence of indie pop, indie rock and Britpop.
 In a 2006 poll for the BBC's Culture Show Morrissey was voted the second-greatest living British cultural icon.
 His work has been the subject of academic study.
-He has been a controversial figure throughout his music career due to his forthright opinions and outspoken nature, endorsing vegetarianism and animal rights and criticising royalty and prominent politicians.
-He has also supported far-right activism with regard to British heritage, and defended a particular vision of national identity while critiquing the effects of immigration on the UK.
+He has been a controversial and polarising figure throughout his music career due to his forthright opinions and outspoken nature, endorsing vegetarianism and animal rights, and criticising royalty and prominent politicians.
+He has also supported far-right activism with regard to British heritage and freedom of speech, and defended a particular vision of English national identity while critiquing the effects of immigration on the UK.